DashaSites/1445993-nerds-28/Readme.md

 ### Nerds: a landing page for a web design company
-A static multipage website with interactive filters and a contact form.
+My first practice project using pure HTML and CSS.
+A static multipage website with basic filters and a popup contact form implemented in vanilla JS.

 🔗  [Live demo](https://dashasites.github.io/)